RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Step 2: Equalizing The Vocals

-Depending on the male or female vocals, and the human vocal range in general, equalizing vocals can be broad.
+Depending on the male or female vocals, and whether or not the vocals are being panned, equalizing vocals can be broad.
 In this case, we’re going to assume we’ve got a female and male vocalist so we get the full dynamic range.

 And now…back to the piano!